Food-Truck-TrackR-Build-Week/back-end/README.md

 GET /api/trucks/:id/menu - restricted, returns an array of the `menuItems` from the `menu` for the `truck` with the given id

-POST /api/trucks/:id/menu - restricted, adds a `menuItem` to the `menu` with the given id
+POST /api/trucks/:id/menu - restricted, adds a `menuItem` to the `menu` for the `truck` with the given id

 - `req.body`: `itemName`, `itemDescription`, and `itemPrice` are required
 - returns the `menuItem` added to the `menu`